piyushh-commits/piyushh-commits/README.md

 -  Hi, I’m Piyush Sharma
--  I’m interested in Software dveloper
+-  I’m interested in Software developer
 -
 -     I'd like to collaborate soon.